robotology/idyntree/README.md

 | Use of the [DynamicsComputation class](http://wiki.icub.org/codyco/dox/html/idyntree/html/classiDynTree_1_1HighLevel_1_1DynamicsComputations.html) for computing Jacobians and Dynamics Regressor | [doc/dcTutorialCpp.md](doc/dcTutorialCpp.md) | NA | NA |

 Are you interested in a tutorial on a specific feature or algorithm?
 Just [request it on an enhancement issue](https://github.com/robotology/idyntree/issues/new).

+## Documentation
+The documentation for the complete API of iDynTree is automatically extracted from the C++ code using [Doxygen](www.doxygen.org), and is available at the URL : [http://wiki.icub.org/codyco/dox/html/idyntree/html/](http://wiki.icub.org/codyco/dox/html/idyntree/html/).

 ## Reference paper
 A paper describing the algorithms implemented in iDynTree and their use in a real world scenario can be downloaded [here](http://journal.frontiersin.org/article/10.3389/frobt.2015.00006/abstract) .
 If you're going to use this library for your work, please quote it within any resulting publication: